MenuBase EN

 3. Transient workforce, by the time they know your menu they are gone

 Average tenure for a Malaysian F&B floor staffer is around 6 to 9 months.
-Some venues see 100% or more annual turnover.
+Some venues see 100% or more annual staff turnover.
 You spend the first 2 months training someone on your menu, your specials, your upsell scripts.
 Then they leave for an RM200 a month raise at the venue across the road.
 Then you start over.

 This is not a moral failure.
 It is the labour market.
 Trying to invest in deep menu knowledge for staff who will be gone in a season is not a winning strategy.
 Even at the best venues, "menu knowledge" peaks around month 4 and then walks out the door at month 7.